surister/blog/content/blog/ingesting-parquet-cratedb.md

 While this is going to be for CrateDB, it will probably translate well to other SQL databases.

-There are three possible bottlenecks when ingesting data to a database the client, the server and the physical link between them, the network.
+There are three possible bottlenecks when ingesting data to a database the client, the server and the physical link between them: the network.

 For these tests we’re going to use